chunxiao-dcx/QSAP/README.md

  &emsp;`-A` &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Gene abundance table list. if `-A`, `--rawread` will not be allowed.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;The target columns should be named as "Name" and "Abundance".
  &emsp;`-h`&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;Print help information.
+# Usage

 ## Note
-&ensp;This pipeline is distributed in the hope to achieve the aim of management of QS-related sequences in envrionment, but WITHOUT ANY WARRANTY.
+&emsp;This pipeline is distributed in the hope to achieve the aim of management of QS-related sequences in envrionment, but WITHOUT ANY WARRANTY.
 No other warranty is expressed or implied including warranties or merchantability and fitness for any particular purpose.
 This pipeline is only allowed to be used for non-commercial and academic purpose.